 Since first identified in early December 2019 in Wuhan, China, the Coronavirus disease (COVID-19) caused by the novel coronavirus SARS-CoV-2 has infected more than 7.5 million individuals to date.
 Although the pandemic has reached nearly every country in the world, certain populations are at heightened risk for infection with SARS-CoV-2.
 Pregnant women and their children may be vulnerable to infection due to physiological changes associated with pregnancy.
 Pregnant women are believed to be disproportionately affected by respiratory illnesses, of which the novel coronavirus is one, particularly during the second and third trimesters of pregnancy due to changes in lung volume, oxygen consumption, cell-mediated immunity, and inflammation levels.
 In conjunction with evidence from prior coronavirus disease outbreaks such as SARS-CoV and MERS-CoV, these physiological factors suggest that both pregnant women and their children may be at heightened risk for COVID-19.
 Despite this hypothesis, maternal risk of severe disease outcomes remains relatively low.
 However, recent reports theorize that outcomes of maternal infection with COVID-19 are affected by the healthcare system’s ability to provide respiratory therapy.
 Analysis of cases of COVID-19 among pregnant women according to the Brazilian Ministry of Health’s Acute Respiratory Distress Syndrome (ARDS) Surveillance System indicates that less well-equipped healthcare systems are seeing rises in adverse maternal outcomes.

 In pregnant women, infection with COVID-19 is marked by fever, cough, and shortness of breath among other symptoms; however, current research does not indicate that symptom severity is greater for pregnant women compared to age-matched controls.
+While the overall risk of becoming severely ill is low, symptomatic pregnant women are more likely to require intensive care, to be connected to a specialized heart-lung bypass machine, and to require mechanical ventilation than nonpregnant women of the same age who had COVID-19 symptoms.
 Once infected, development of COVID-19 pneumonia may be indicated by radiologic findings such as patchy ground-glass shadows in the lungs evident on chest CT scans.
 Clinical presentations of those with pneumonia most often include fever, cough, and lymphopenia.
 Adverse disease outcomes resulting from COVID-19 infection in pregnant women are generally uncommon.
 Preterm birth before 37 weeks gestation has been observed in multiple cases, but it is unclear whether this is attributable to spontaneous preterm delivery or clinical management of pregnancy.
 Some women also report experiencing miscarriage of their pregnancies, preeclampsia, and preterm pre-labor rupture of membranes; however, epidemiological studies have not shown that COVID-19 has directly increased risks for these outcomes.
 Severe cases of COVID-19 may also develop a preeclampsia-like syndrome.
 An association exists between COVID-19 and the occurrence of placental injury among pregnant women; however, these pregnancies appeared unaffected and still delivered healthy babies at term.

 In addition to the physiologic impacts, maternal mental health may be worsened by the COVID-19 pandemic.
 Pregnant women face increased susceptibility to developing mental health issues such as depression, anxiety, and PTSD; a rise in maternal depression and anxiety resulting from the uncertainty of the pandemic has been suggested by preliminary studies.
 The COVID-19 crisis could worsen a pregnant woman’s mental health during the intrapartum and postpartum periods by restricting access to necessary care resources, leaving her isolated or quarantined without interaction with other people, and removing her from social situations.
 Beyond worries regarding isolation, fears of infection or economic loss are possible factors contributing to the development of these adverse mental health outcomes.
 This is particularly concerning as maternal mental health issues can impact maternal physiological health and wellbeing as well as child development and functioning both in the short- and long-term.